The Record 74 is an excellent little vice, it weights 26lbs , has 4 inch jaws and opens to about 4 ½ inches.

-It was pitched as an inexpensive1)In the 1935 Record catalogue it is slightly more expensive than the bog standard cast iron 4” no 3 mechanics vice ( £1 9/- vs £1 5/-) but cheaper than the equivalent swivel base model, the 3S, which cost £1 13/- vice for the amateur mechanic or the woodworker who has an occasional need to do a bit of metalwork (where the fact it can be popped into a dog hole on your bench and removed after use is an advantage) and, if the Record marketing maestros are to be believed, was a popular choice in factories and mechanic’s workshops up and down the country.
+It was pitched as an inexpensive vice for the amateur mechanic or the woodworker who has an occasional need to do a bit of metalwork (where the fact it can be popped into a dog hole on your bench and removed after use is an advantage) and, if the Record marketing maestros are to be believed, was a popular choice in factories and mechanic’s workshops up and down the country.

-Mine is probably 70-80 years old and, cosmetics aside, is in perfect working order.
+Mine is about 70-80 years old and, cosmetics aside, is in perfect working order.

 If you are patient they can be found at very reasonable prices (mine was about £60 delivered) and at this sort of money they represent an absolute bargain: a very well made vice that is a handy size and has the potential for generations of future use.

-The vice has a number of unusual features and most of the ideas were explained in a patent taken out by Record in 1928:
+The vice has a number of unusual features which are explained in a patent taken out by Record in 1928:

-The valve holders consist of two holes of different sizes and according to the patent are…
+The valve holders consist of two holes of different sizes and according to the patent they are…

 adapted to support a valve stem of an internal combustion engine or for use in straightening bolts or rods‘